ThisWasntTaken/ThisWasntTaken.github.io/index.md

 I am a 4th year student pursuing an Integrated Master of Technology degree in Computer Science Engineering at the <a target="_blank" rel="noopener noreferrer" href="https://www.iiitb.ac.in/">International Institute of Information Technology - Bangalore (IIIT-B)</a>.

 I am a member of the Computational Science Laboratory at IIIT-B where I hope to gain research Experience.
-My areas of interest are Deep Learning and Computer Vision.
+My areas of interest are Data Science and Computer Vision.

-Download my <a target="_blank" rel="noopener noreferrer" href="{{ site.baseurl }}{{ site.url }}/assets/pdf/cv.pdf">Curriculum Vitae</a>.
+Download my <a target="_blank" rel="noopener noreferrer" href="{{ site.baseurl }}{{ site.url }}/assets/pdf/resume.pdf">Resume</a>.